 The Fund is required to disclose information regarding the fair value measurements of the Fund's assets and liabilities.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The disclosure requirement established a three-tier hierarchy to maximize the use of observable market data and minimize the use of unobservable inputs and to establish classification of fair value measurements for disclosure purposes.
-Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability, including, for example, the risk inherent in a particular valuation technique.
+Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability, including for example, the risk inherent in a particular valuation technique used to measure fair value including such a pricing model and/or the risk inherent in the inputs to the valuation technique.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs that reflect the Fund's own considerations about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
+Unobservable inputs are inputs that reflect the Fund's own considerations about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.